 - Slik 700DX Pro Tripod Legs (Titanium Finish) – Review

-- Gitzo GT1541 Mountaineer 6X Carbon Fiber Tripod Legs – Review (I bought this one in August 2011)
+- Gitzo GT1541 Mountaineer 6X Carbon Fiber Tripod Legs – Review (I bought this one in August 2011, and love it!)

 - Induro Carbon 8x CT014 Tripod Legs – Review (see the warning in the review)

-- Velbon GEO E540 4-Section Carbon Fiber Tripod – Review coming soon (not recommended)
+- Velbon GEO E540 4-Section Carbon Fiber Tripod – Review (not recommended)

 B&H has provided me with the tripods featured in this series on a loaner basis.
 I do not get to keep them and will be returning them back to B&H if I choose not to buy them.
 I will probably purchase one using my own money with no special discount from B&H or the maker.
 Induro, Gitzo and Slik had nothing to do with this article and as of this point and time I’ve never spoken to anyone from either company.